-Have you ever taken a vacation and did so much that you actually needed another one as soon as you returned home?
+Have you ever taken a vacation and did so much that you needed another vacation as soon as you returned home?

 Yeah me too.